ionic-team/stencil/docs/adr/0009-consuming-app-peer-dependencies.md

 ## Decision

-For uninstalled peer dependencies, we fire an error when a `stencil` command which depends on a peer dependency is invoked.
-This gives consumers a la carte behavior around the tooling they can use.
-[ADR-5](./0005-repo-structure.md) helped us to mandate this behavior for consuming apps.
+For uninstalled peer dependencies, Stencil emits error when a `stencil` command which depends on a peer dependency is invoked.
+This gives consumers à la carte behavior around the tooling they can use.
+[ADR-5](./0005-repo-structure.md) helped mandate this behavior for consuming apps.

 ## Consequences